devtty/bhtms/ModerneSoftwareentwicklung/MS/neb27q/README.md

 # neb27q Project

+neb27q is just a small simple show case which uses JAX-RS and Jsoup to parse the next departure of the "Heidekrautbahn" from Wandlitz-Hauptbahnhof

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .